 We also support learners to transition out of College upon completion of the Pathways Course on to the next phase of their development.

 - All buildings have key card operated lifts allowing quick and efficient access to the whole campus on all floors.

-- Disabled toilets can be found on every floor of each of the college buildings alongside dedicated mobility bathrooms with ceiling tracking hoists and Closimat toilets for students that require personal care.
+- Accessible toilets can be found on every floor of each of the college buildings alongside dedicated mobility bathrooms with ceiling tracking hoists and Closimat toilets for students that require personal care.

-- Sensory room for students who want to take a break from their chair during the day
+- Rest room for students who want to take a break from their chair during the day

 - Our experienced mobility team are able to offer individual plans to ensure students are appropriately supported.